KarelPeeters/Kyanite/notes/Ideas.md

 ## Network architecture

+### Input

+* add available moves as output for regularization
+* add available moves as input for value head improvement

+### Tower

 * squeeze-excitation layers
 * fixup initialization
-* more compact policy representations
-    * see LC0 discord for a couple suggestions
 * bottleneck blocks
 * look at mobilenet V1 V2 (V3)
 * Ghost/Virtual Batch norm: use smaller batches to get batch statistics, supposed to solve the very real "train/eval" gap
+* attention blocks
+* add more padding, maybe so the intermediate layers are 10x10 or even 16x16 (with initial dilations)
+* autoencoder style compression and decompression with same-shape skip connections

+### Value head

 * figure out why the value head is so bad at fitting the data
-* add available moves as output for regularization
-* add available moves as input for value head improvement
+  * it's not the BN within the value head
-* attention blocks
+  * it still feels like a BN issue because switching to eval mode during training has a large effect
+  * maybe BN is being abused to pass global info?
+* experiment more with global pooling vs flattening

+### Policy head

+* more compact policy representations
+    * see LC0 discord for a couple suggestions
 * attention policy head
-* remove bachnorm1d, maybe that's what causing train-eval divergence
+    * with and without separated queen moves
+* try flat policy head

-## Network evaluation performance
+## Network inference performance

 * weight quantization